libretro/fuse-libretro/README.md

 6. Timex 2
 7. Fuller Joystick

-Fuse allows for two joysticks only so it only users one and two can choose their joystick types via the input configuration on the frontend.
+Fuse allows for two joysticks at maximum so only users one and two can choose their joystick types via the input configuration on the frontend.
 Actually all users can choose their joystick types, but only users one and two can use theirs in the emulation.

 ## Keyboard